-When I used to go to the gym there were four television sets.
+'When I used to go to the gym there were four television sets.
 Something different was on each one of them.'
 Michael is very drunk; thinking to himself while with Cat and Lisa in Cat's flat.
 'These big mirrors on the walls.
 Guys always looking at themselves!
 Always this angelic female voice singing with the techno!
 Spunky women do callisthenics in front of the Opera House.
 ALL these gadgets to lose belly fat!
 Sport's the great thing in this country because only those convicts with fit bodies could survive that First Settlement hellhole!
 OZ!
 We are the prison show!
 The Troy Horse Ducks play the Warren View Hotel mob at Earlwood Oval to see whose gonna win this year's Blind Bat Cricket Trophy!
 New Year's Eve at the Warren View a thin Queen in a wheelchair!
 She wore a silver crown!
 There was human dignity!
 Driving down Brunswick Street in the dark after checking out the curio shops in Smith and Church Streets.
-Looking at all the cut-outs and props above the shop awnings; different animated winged figures; a big daffodil with scary mouth; an oversize picture frame; a large clock.
+Looking at all the cut-outs and props above the shop awnings: different animated winged figures; a big daffodil with scary mouth; an oversize picture frame; a large clock.
 Listening to the news on 3RRR: a farmer had raised a crocodile since it was a new born and considered it like a son.
 Felt totally safe.
 Wait till next week the news guys said to hear if there will be a sad twist to this good feel story.
 Never forget the time when we pretended the combi had broken down outside Sydney Town Hall so we could pick up my cousin's sister and her girlfriends knocking off work from McDonalds who in the car all got dressed up like the B-52s lead singer who we were going off to see at the Hordern Pavillion.
 They looked like the dolls in that Super-8 film my cousin made called Evil Doris.
 Had him gliding up and down the garden path with his hands flapping.
 He really knows how to use the one-stop frame.
+Huh I rememeber how I forged the registrar's signature of on euniversity to exploit a loophole to have to pay two lots of fees at two universities which I thought was unfair.
+I remember looking at a website that said Aboriginal limited edition prints with etching plates destroyed and I wondered if the artists had a real choice.
 Last Saturday night after a laksa at the Golden Barley Hotel I went up to the Townie to back a trot called Odyssey.
 It won!
 A muscly guy like some Cyclops who just got himself a cheap Chinese feed warned me of thieves hiding in the bushes at Erskineville Oval.
 So I stopped off at the Alexandria Bowling Club to see The Sirens!
 I saw all these westie women who had just finished with their factory outlet bus tour!'
 Danoz ads on late night t.v.
 "It's ALL a wasteland!
 Huh!
 Let's go to the Phoenician Club!
 The Phoenicians were the first to Cyprus!"